Meadowbank Education Precinct (new schools in Ryde)

 The Department of Education is committed to engaging with TAFE and the school community as well as with the local community.

-Concept design has commenced.
+Concept design is progressing.

-Progress the concept design
+Continue the development of the concept design

 Continue investigations to develop an environmental impact statement